michhar/michhar.github.io/_posts/2017-02-12-confusion-matrix-code-revealed.md

 frame = ds.to_dataframe()
 ```

-This imported our final dataset as a `pandas` DataFrame.
+And imported our final dataset as a `pandas` DataFrame.

 To get a confusion matrix we use `pandas.crosstab` and `matplotlib` as follows:

-I created a cell and used `pandas`'s `crosstab` to aggregate the Categories and Assignments into a matrix.
+I created a cell and used `pandas`'s `crosstab` to aggregate the Categories by Assignments and place into a matrix.

 ```python
 # Creating our confusion matrix data